How to Get More Followers on Twitter – From Zero to Hero20 min read

 - Twitter lists & chats

-So you’ve mastered your post timings with the help of a scheduler like SocialChief and you’re posting high-quality content with the help of Quuu but people still need to know there’s a human behind the account.
+So, you’ve mastered your post timings and you’re posting high-quality content with the help of some tools.
+But people still need to know there’s a human behind the account.

 Though it may seem too easy to be truly effective, retweeting your fans and followers can also help introduce you to new ones.